Anaminus/roblox-api-tools/README.md

 file.
 As a consequence, this file must be present in order to generate the dump.

+This repo contains Lua functions for handling the API dump in various ways.

+### ParseAPI and LexAPI

-This repo contains Lua functions for parsing the contents of the dump into a Lua table, so that it may be manipulated more easily.
+These two functions are used for parsing the contents of the dump into a Lua table, so that it may be manipulated more easily.

 The first function, ParseAPI, uses regular expressions for parsing.
 It is small and fast, but will crash and burn if the contents of the dump are